We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 One of our team of specialist paralegals.
 Each member of the team has undergone professional training in wills and powers of attorney.
 The team is supervised by a solicitor regulated by the Solicitors Regulation Authority (SRA).

 We are part of Which?
-Limited and is an unregulated organisation.
+Limited that is an unregulated organisation.
 The team is supervised by a solicitor regulated by the Solicitors Regulation Authority (SRA).

-Click on 'edit' next to the document in the 'my documents' section of your account, the document creator will then launch, allowing you to complete the questionnaire to complete your document.
+Log in to your account and click on 'edit' next to the document in the 'My documents' section, the document creator will then launch, allowing you to complete the questionnaire to complete your document.

 You can start filling it out when you’re ready with our easy to use software.